hamedyaghoobian/MuhlenbergSTEM25-EmotionAI/docs/student_handout.md

 - What happened when you tried unusual expressions?
 - How could you improve your model's performance?

+## Tips for Working with Small Datasets

+Since we only have time to collect a small number of images during this workshop, here are some strategies to get the best results:

+### Collecting Better Training Data
+1. **Variety is key**: Capture images with different angles, expressions, and lighting
+2. **Clear expressions**: Make very distinct facial expressions for each emotion
+3. **Balanced dataset**: Try to capture a similar number of images for each emotion
+4. **Quality over quantity**: A few clear, varied images are better than many similar ones

+### Optimizing Training Parameters
+1. **Always use data augmentation**: This creates additional training samples from your images
+2. **Start with 10 epochs**: This is usually enough for small datasets
+3. **Learning rate of 0.0001**: This slower rate helps prevent overfitting
+4. **Be patient**: With small datasets, accuracy might not be extremely high

+### Improving Results
+1. **Add more training data**: If your model struggles with a particular emotion, add more images
+2. **Try different expressions**: If "Sad" is confused with "Neutral," try more pronounced expressions
+3. **Restart if needed**: Use the "Reset Everything" button if results are poor and start over

 ## Practice Activities

 ### Basic: Build Your Emotion Recognizer